Exploring the space of graphs with fixed discrete curvatures: Conclusion and discussion

 In this work, we consider the problem of constructing graphs with prescribed discrete curvatures.
 We take a first step in addressing this methodological gap in network geometry and discrete curvature by approaching the problem in two ways.
 First, in Section \ref{section: approximate sampling} we develop an evolutionary MCMC-type algorithm to construct graphs whose curvatures approximate a given set.
 Using this algorithm, we then explore the ensemble of graphs with a fixed discrete curvature sequence.
 Second, in Section \ref{section: markov bases} we solve the exact reconstruction problem for Forman--Ricci curvature and degree sequences.
 We show that there exists a finite set of graph rewiring moves --- Markov moves and transpositions --- which connect the set of all graphs with a given Forman--Ricci curvature and degree sequence.

 Our work opens several new directions for future research.
 Most results obtained in this article are limited to specific choices of discrete curvatures, but the same questions are equally relevant for all other notions of discrete curvature.
 More specifically, our algorithmic approach could be extended by optimizing the expensive computations in the mutation/selection phases for specific curvatures.
 This would make the sampling algorithm practical for a wider range of curvatures and provide a tool to compare among them.
 Furthermore, a more careful choice of algorithm design might lead to an understanding of and control over the mixing times and convergence rates of the algorithm.
+Finally, in order to sample graphs which more closely resemble a target graph or which can be used as a null model for real-world networks, our current loss function can be enriched by including additional graph statistics.

 Our results on exact reconstruction for Forman--Ricci target sequences are not as directly extendable to other discrete curvatures.
 The analysis and solution heavily depends on the simple combinatorial nature of Forman--Ricci curvatures and its connection to joint degrees in a graph.
 However, an important follow-up question would be to find ways to decrease the prohibitively large size of the Markov bases $\mathcal{M}_{\Delta}$.
 Adding constraints to the curvature or degree sequences and thus restricting to subspaces of $\ker_{\mathbb{Z}}(A_{\Delta})$ is one possible approach.
-If the Markov basis size can be controlled, this would enable a practical implementation of the proposed Algorithm \ref{alg: algorithm}. \\~\\ \textbf{Acknowledgements:} The authors thank Florentin M\"unch for a discussion that lead to the proof of Proposition \ref{prop: rank of Adelta}.
+If the Markov basis size can be controlled, this would enable a practical implementation of the proposed Algorithm \ref{alg: algorithm}. \\~\\ \textbf{Acknowledgements:} The authors thank Florentin M\"unch for a discussion that led to the proof of Proposition \ref{prop: rank of Adelta}.
+Michelle Roost was partially supported by a grant from the German-Israeli Foundation for Scientific Research and Development (GIF), grant number 1514.